 The Zinn Education Project promotes and supports the teaching of people’s history in classrooms across the country.
 For more than ten years, the Zinn Education Project has introduced students to a more accurate, complex, and engaging understanding of history than is found in traditional textbooks and curricula.
-With more than 90,000 people registered, and nearly 10,000 new registrants every year, the Zinn Education Project has become a leading resource for teachers and teacher educators.
+With more than 130,000 people registered, and growing by more than 10,000 new registrants every year, the Zinn Education Project has become a leading resource for teachers and teacher educators.

 The empowering potential of studying history is often lost in a textbook-driven trivial pursuit of names and dates.
 We believe that through taking a more engaging and more honest look at the past, we can help equip students — and all of us — with the analytical tools to make sense of and improve the world today.
 For a more complete description of our approach, read why teach people’s history.